matteobaccan/owner/site/docs/reload.md

 }
 ```

 You see in the above example we have specified the annotation `@HotReload` on
 the interface level.
-Also notice that we have specified the `@Sources`
-annotation: this is necessary.
-By default OWNER loads the configuration from the
-classpath, with `@Sources` annotation we can instruct OWNER to load the
-properties file from any URL.
-In this case we have specified a URL pointing to
-the filesystem, since the URL specifies `file:` as protocol.

 The hot reload works only on filesystem URLs.
 This means that
 you can make it work with those two types of URLs: